 “Taking street photographs is an instinctive urge, an itch that needs scratching.
 It’s simply what I do.
 Some people walk round a golf course, some people take a dog for a walk.
 I walk with my camera because I’m curious about things and people around me and I want to record some of it.
 It is my visual diary.
 I also feel a responsibility to continue doing it.

 In addition David regularly leads street photography workshops in London.
-This has included Tate Modern and Photofusion and more recently workshops and Photo Walks in collaboration with the London Street Photography Festival.
-In 2012 David has also led 3-day workshops in Athens, Amsterdam, Warsaw, Singapore and Stockholm.
+This has included Tate Modern, Photofusion and workshops and Photo Walks in collaboration with the London Street Photography Festival.

-“I was talking to my Auntie recently about exactly what this ‘teaching’ might be.
-Thinking that we were poles apart she actually got it about right by saying that ‘You teach the soul of photography’.
-Ill settle for that”.
+“I was talking to my Auntie once about what this ‘teaching’ might be.
+Thinking that we were poles apart she actually got it about right by saying that “You teach the soul of photography.”
+I’ll settle for that.”

 m. +44 (0) 7855 128 704